AscendLab

 DCA formula used here

-balance = balance x (1 + monthly rate) + monthly contribution
+balance = balance x (1 + period rate) + recurring contribution

-The monthly rate is estimated from annual return minus annual fee, divided by 12.
-Contributions are modeled at the end of each month.
+The period rate is estimated from annual return minus annual fee, divided by the selected contribution frequency.
+Contributions are modeled at the end of each period.

 Educational projection only

 Real markets do not move at a fixed annual rate.
-This tool is useful for comparing contribution habits and assumptions, but it is not financial advice or an investment recommendation.
+This tool is useful for comparing contribution habits and assumptions, but it is not financial advice, an investment recommendation, or a personalized portfolio suggestion.

 Taxes, trading costs, fund distributions, sequence of returns, and currency effects are not included.